torchnyu/blog/_posts/2020-01-26-hey-man-i-have-an-idea-developer-edition.md

 # Evaluate Your Co-Founder

 Before you even think about the idea, you should ask yourself if you want to work with the person who's giving the idea.
-Do you trust them?
+The person who you decide to work with is far more important than the idea.
+You can always change ideas.
+You can't (easily) change cofounders.

+Ask: Do you trust them?
 What skills do they have?
 What experience do they have?
-Is your current relationship with them a potential issue?
+Do you have a pre-existing relationship (family, friend, romantic) with them that could be a potential issue?

 If you do not want to work with them, then shut it down.